nikydv/TaskManager/README.md

 # TaskManager
-Log all your tasks So that you never miss your work.
+Log all your tasks So that you never miss any of your work.
 Be more productive and punctual in your work.